hacks-guide/Guide_Wii/_pages/en_US/letterbomb.md

     + In some cases, you may need to check the messages for tommorow or yesterday for the letter to show up.
     + If you don't see the red letter, check if any errors appear in the SD card section of `Data Management`.
 If any do, there may be an issue with the SD card format or the Wii’s SD card reader.
     + If your Wii freezes after clicking on the letter, you most likely chose the wrong system menu region for LetterBomb.
 Go back to Step 2 and verify that you chose the right region.
+    + If all is correct and there is freezing, keep on trying until it works.

 ![LetterBomb Wii Menu](/images/exploits/letterbomb/LetterBomb-Wii.png)